alec-horwitz/Words-Rhymes-N-More/README.md

       Using web-console 3.7.0
       Bundle complete!
 19 Gemfile dependencies, 78 gems now installed.
       Use \`bundle info [gemname]\` to see where a bundled gem is installed.

+  All system dependencies can be found in the Gemfile in the same directory as this readme.

 * Database migrations:
   * You must start and initialization the database by running the following command in terminal: